 Microsoft's Azure platform provides broad services and tools for building, deploying, and managing applications and services.
 Azure's seamless integration with Microsoft products like Windows Server, SQL Server, and Active Directory makes it a favoured choice for enterprises invested in the Microsoft ecosystem.

 Google Cloud is known for its expertise in data analytics, machine learning, and containerisation technologies.
-GCP offers services like BigQuery for data analytics and Kubernetes for container orchestration.
+GCP offers containerisation services like Kubernetes for container orchestration and services like BigQuery for data analytics.
 It's a preferred option for organisations seeking innovative solutions for data-intensive tasks.

 IBM Cloud focuses on hybrid and multi-cloud environments, catering to enterprises with specific regulatory and compliance requirements.
 It provides services like IBM Watson for AI and analytics and offers a range of cloud deployment options, including public, private, and hybrid.